Group6CapstoneGroup/Capstone-Documents/Requirments Documentation/tune-tip-requirements.md

   - **1.6.4** The third method music repository implements is Delete(entries).
 This method deletes the selected song list that is passed in through the service layer.
 This method interacts directly with the database to remove all entries from the selected table.
 The method then returns true or false if entry was deleted successfully.

 ### Recommendation Service

+- **1.0.0:** Recommendation service will contain three specific files needed one is the Flask webapp, recommendation model and dataset.
+  - **1.0.1:** The first file is: data.csv file sourced from Kaggle.
+This is the data our recommendation model will consumer and “train” on.
+  - **1.0.2:** The second is main.py.
+This file contains the recommendation model.
+  - **1.0.3:** The third is recommendationService.py.
+This file is where we implement our Flask web app service that communicates with the UI.